M4GNV5/PointerScript/LanguageDoc.md

 ```

 ## CastBuiltinExpression
 Converts an expression to a specific type.
 Casting to int/float converts the value.
-Casting to native returns a native function bundle for functions and a pointer to the struct data for structs.
 ```js
 //'cast' '<' TypeName '>' Expression
 cast<int>3.14 //returns 3